On-Campus Courses by Session

 - Seminars with Experts: Talks on clinical research, public health, and biomedical innovation.

-- Ethics in Medicine: Discussion of case studies (e.g., clinical trials, informed consent, research equity).
+- Ethics in Medicine: Discussion of case studies (e.g., clinical trials, informed consent, equity and healthcare access).

-- Begin Group Projects: Teams form around research questions (provided by instructors) and start planning experiments.
+- Begin Group Projects: Teams form around research questions (generated by students and refined by professor) and start planning independent research strategy.

 Week 2: From Experiments to Applications

-- Advanced Lab Skills: PCR, gel electrophoresis, and data analysis demonstrations (adapted for precollege level).
+- Advanced Lab Skills: Evaluating prepared slides, gel electrophoresis, and data analysis demonstrations (adapted for precollege level).

 Course Description